-The average calculated MaxCalix level is 4.32E4 mg/L (±10%) and it is at 5% below its nominal value.
+The average calculated MaxCalix level is 4.23E4 mg/L ($\pm 10\%$) and it is at 8% below its nominal value.
 Note the current recommended value is the difference between 47,800 mg/L (50 mM MaxCalix) and the current BOBCalixC6 concentration in the SHT.
-The sudden drop in the MaxCalix concentration seen in Fig. 4 is within the uncertainty range for this measurement.
-However, the current measurement appears to indicate an upward trend in the MaxCalix concentration possibly due to analytical or sampling or process variances since no MaxCalix has been added to MCU since June 15, 2016.
+The recent variation in the MaxCalix concentration seen in Fig. 4 is within the uncertainty range for this measurement.
+However, the current measurement appears to indicate a downward trend in the MaxCalix concentration possibly due to analytical, sampling or process variances since MaxCalix was added to MCU on November 8, 2016.
 The current "down and up" trend in the MaxCalix level has been previously observed after a solvent trim addition (see Fig. 4).
-Further inquiries may be required (for example, if the MaxCalix loss rate correlates with differences in salt batches or processing at higher flow rates) to determine the loss of MaxCalix after each solvent trim.

-The residual concentration of BOBCalixC6 level is currently at 56% of the level measured when the NGS was implemented in late FY13 (the concentration variability is due to analytical fluctuations).
-This level is higher than the level observed in the July samples.
+The residual concentration of BOBCalixC6 level is currently at 44% of the level measured when the NGS was implemented in late FY13 (the concentration variability is due to analytical fluctuations).
+This level is approximately the same level observed in the July 2016 sample (2.27E3 mg/L).
 Since no BOBCalixC6 is added to the SHT, the variable trend in BOBCalixC6 concentration with time is more reflective of the analytical uncertainty.
 Given that no BOBCalixC6 is added to the solvent, the level is expected to decrease with time.